Locations:

 Diagnosis and Tests

-A healthcare provider can often diagnose an atrioventricular canal defect before birth with a few tests:
+A healthcare provider can often diagnose an atrioventricular septal defect before birth with a few tests:

-• A fetal echocardiogram creates images of the heart that have more detail than an ultrasound.
-It can give a healthcare provider information about the structure of the heart and how well it’s pumping blood.
+• A fetal echocardiogram creates images of the heart with more detail than an ultrasound.
+It can give a provider information about the structure of the heart and how well it’s pumping blood.

 A provider may use a stethoscope to listen to your baby’s heartbeat after birth.
 An abnormal “whooshing” sound may mean that blood is flowing through a hole in their septum.
 Other tests after birth might include: